tanc7/CUDA_Setup_Utility/Bug_Log.md

 that could easily be represented as

 def write_blacklist():

   write_file = '/etc/modprobe.d/blacklist-nouveau.conf'

   a = open(write_file,'w')

   a.write('blacklist nouveau\noptions nouveau modeset=0\nalias nouveau off')

   a.close()

   return

+# Second Installation Attempt Succeeded
+You must make sure that your linux headers are properly updated.
+For my test machine running Kali 2016.2 Linux 4.6.0, it must be dist-upgraded TWICE into Linux kali 4.9.0-kali4-amd64 #1 SMP Debian 4.9.25-1kali1 (2017-05-04) x86_64 GNU/Linux

+Did not get to have a chance to fix the "bad character problem" for echo -e.
+But All it does really is...

+1. Open a empty file called: /etc/modprobe.d/blacklist-nouveau.conf
+2. Write 3 lines
+3. Updates initramfs
+4. Reboots machine to prepare for the NVIDIA driver installation.